archivaria/style-guide/style/examples.md

 In text, refer to figures and tables using lower case according to *CMOS*, e.g., “See figure 3 on page 12.”

 ## Epigraphs/Opening Quotations and Abstracts
-* Never include a citation in an abstract.
-This creates problems because abstracts are available individually via *e-Archivaria*, in which case the footnote would be divorced from the abstract.

 * Include a brief source note (i.e., author name and title of the work), preceded by an en-dash, on the line following an epigraph.